-Aircraft Incident Investigation Procedure Manual (AANÌ Occupational health and safety Volume : 1 Section Chapter : 6 Page : 6-15
+Aircraft Accident Investigation Procedure Manual (AANÏ Occupational health and safety Volume: 1 Section Chapter: 6 Page: 6-15

-The team is led by , a senior investigator, who has been named Nepal's Accredited Representative in accordance with the procedures of the International Civil Aviation Organization.
-Mr. is joined by this Authority as a specialist in [e.g. aircraft engines, aircraft systems, flight operations and survival factors], plus [an] investigator(s) from [the [State's CAA], ABC Airlines, etc.]
+The team is led by , a senior investigator, who has been named Nepal's Accredited Representative in accordance with the procedures of the International Civil Aviation Organization Mr is joined by the his Authority as a specialist in [e.g. aircraft engines, aircraft systems flight operations and surviv val factors], plus [an] investigator(s) from [the [State's CAA], ABC Airlines, etc.]